Contributed By Clifford Chance

-If an employer with at least 20 employees terminates some of their employment contracts for reasons not attributable to the employees, it is referred to as "collective redundancy" if it involves:
+If an employer with at least 20 employees terminates employment contracts for reasons not attributable to the employees, it is referred to as "collective redundancy" if the termination involves:

 Personal Income Tax (PIT)

-A personal allowance reducing the tax base and ranging from PLN8,000 (if the annual income is PLN8,000) to zero (if the annual income is PLN127,000 or more) may apply.
-No tax is effectively payable on an annual income of up to PLN8,000.
-A limited number of reliefs and allowances may be available to employees; for example, for the use of the internet and for certain donations made to charity and/or if they have children who are:
+A limited number of reliefs and allowances may be available to employees – for example, for the use of the internet and for certain donations made to charity and/or if they have children who are:

-Tax-deductible costs (other than social security and health insurance contributions) for employees are lump sums ranging from PLN3,000 to PLN5,400 per annum.
-However, certain employees who, as part of their duties, create IP rights may be eligible for lump-sum costs at the rate of 50% of the portion of their remuneration allocated to such IP rights (provided that such costs do not exceed PLN85,528 in total).
+From 2022, social security and health insurance contributions are no longer tax-deductible costs for employees.
+However, certain employees who, as part of their duties, create IP rights may be eligible for lump-sum costs at the rate of 50% of the portion of their remuneration allocated to such IP rights (provided that such costs do not exceed PLN120,000 in total).

 Social Security Contributions

-Social security contributions (to finance retirement, disability pensions and sick leave benefits) may total up to 29.97% (ie, 13.71% payable by and tax deductible for the employee, and 16.26% payable by and tax deductible for the employer), provided that the basis for calculation of the retirement and disability pensions contributions is capped at PLN157,770 per annum.
-Health insurance contributions would also apply at a rate of 9% (7.75% of the tax base is deductible against the tax payable; the remaining 1.25% is not).
+Social security contributions (to finance retirement, disability pensions and sick leave benefits) may total up to 29.97% (ie, 13.71% payable by the employee (as a non-deductible cost), and 16.26% payable by and tax-deductible for the employer), provided that the basis for calculation of the retirement and disability pensions contributions is capped at PLN177,660 per annum.

 Additional occupational accident contributions and some other social security contributions payable by and tax deductible for employers may apply, depending on the circumstances and the type of business and work carried out, and the number of employees employed by the employer.
 Social security contributions may differ slightly from the above if an individual is employed under a civil law contract (as opposed to an employment contract) or is self-employed.